ohdsi-studies/HIVTreatmentPathways/README.md

 ### **2. Execute Cohort Pathway 1, Cohort Pathway 2, and Characterization on CDM Transformed Database**
+Facilitate the analysis under the Execution tab and click Generate

 ### **3. Return csv Results Files**